MyHeritage: DNA Quest

 DNA Quest is a pro bono campaign launched by MyHeritage in 2018 with the aim of helping reunite adoptees with their biological families, donating 15,000 at-home DNA kits for this cause; this initiative was renewed in 2019, offering an additional 5,000 DNA kits and for a third time in 2023, offering an additional 5,000 DNA kits to eligible participants.

 Awards and recognition

 In 2013, MyHeritage was selected by Globes as the most promising Israeli startup for 2013–2014.
 The company was ranked number one out of a possible 4,800 startups.
 Also in 2013, Deloitte ranked MyHeritage among the top 10 fastest-growing companies from Europe, the Middle East, and Africa (EMEA) on the Deloitte Fast 500 list.

-On April 18, 2018, MyHeritage was listed on the 6th place among the list of 50 most promising startups in Israel, published by the business newspaper Calcalist.
+On April 18, 2018, MyHeritage was listed in the sixth place among the list of 50 most promising startups in Israel, published by the business newspaper Calcalist.